 Saws without a slide function are sometimes referred to as chop saws or cut-off saws.

-In other words, the saw head will tilt to the side as well as rotate on the saw table.
+The saw head will tilt to the side as well as rotate on the saw table.

 Mitre saws these days come with a variety of features and gimmicks.